Foster Care...The First Placement

 Kid 1 managed to go to school 3 days of the last month he was with us ... the rest of the time he was suspended.
 I was home alone with him all day & I'm pretty sure my friends & family were ready to have me committed because I was losing it.
 He stood in his doorway & yelled for hours...he had nothing to say really, he was just flipping out with anxiety attacks & it morphed into a OCD situation, followed by more clingy-ness, yelling & misery, for all of us.
 We took him to specialists, tripled up on his therapy, anti anxiety meds, he just got worse.
-Three trips to the ER resulted in nothing & they wouldn't take him.
+Three trips to the ER resulted in nothing & they couldn't take him.

 This time was different, I looked tired, beat up, & was pretty calm.
 The nurses were actually concerned about me & how I was doing.
 The kid on the other hand was bouncing off the walls angry.
 The calmer I was, the crazier he became.
-He wasn't winning!
+He wasn't in control.
 Once he moved up the escalation of behaviors to fire setting, and he displayed his rage, they took notice.
 It took 4 grown adults to strap him into a chair and wheel him to the psych ward...I walked behind with paperwork for the intake nurse.
 It's 3am at this point the place has dimmed lights & it's quiet.
 Until I hear a child yelling my name...it took me a full minute to understand this was kid 1's little brother standing in front of me.
 What are the odds of 2 brothers going nuts the exact same day in separate homes with no contact?!
 Unknown to me at the time their older sis was in the adult psych section upstairs.
-Three, 3 kids in one family all living apart went bat crap crazy in one day.
+Three, 3 kids in one family with no contact all living apart went bat crap crazy in one day.
 On the way home I contemplated ordering a star chart to to help track crazy patterns...and perhaps this was the day to buy a lottery ticket.